 After you start to make smoke you can take the drill and the fire board away.
 Use your hand to fan the coal until it starts to pick up a glow, then place it into the tinder bundle.
 By blowing softly on the tinder the flame should start to catch, and then you can manoeuvre the coal to spread the fire further.
 If you persist with this process then you’ll get real flames soon enough.
 Start putting increasingly bigger pieces of wood into the fire to grow it until it reaches the optimum level for you.

 Following these tips will help you to create a fire the old fashioned way, without the need for matches or a lighter.
 When camping you need to make sure you have all the essential items for your trip, including rucksacks, torches, knives and other objects.
 Greenman Bushcraft stocks all that you’ll need for a successful camping trip.
-Take a look at the large list of items today and be prepared for everything.
+If you'd rather buy your first Bow Drill so that you have something to practise on, or base your first home-made one on, then check out our pre-made Bow Drills.
+Also, take a look at the large list of items of other products that we offer today and be prepared for everything.